 As an elected official, I envision betterment of the ASA organization through educational consistency.
 Currently, certification boards accept a wide variety of educational programs to qualify for certification exams.
-Considering this broad diversity, candidates are likely to pursue less education by taking the route that allows students to achieve the same credentials the surgical assistant partnership nationwide.
-To do so, I feel it is vital we start at the state level by encouraging the establishment of state assemblies and/or legislative committees that will provide guidelines and lobbying support for establishing state level licensure.
+Considering this broad diversity, candidates are likely to pursue less education by taking the route that allows students to achieve the same credentials in less time, for less inconvenience, and less money.
+If we allow shortcuts, this inevitably means we are not adhering to the agreed norms and, therefore, result in lowering the standards of our profession.
+Building a stronger, unified body will require the creation of uniform educational guidelines among the different associations.
+This will encourage unified growth of our profession and help to build better awareness, acceptance, and understanding of our career.